 - Aging: As you grow older, your tooth dentin (the yellow porous core) grows and your enamel exterior wears away, which make your teeth appear darker and discolored.

 It is important to note that after professional teeth whitening, it is possible for the teeth to become stained again.
+While it is possible for a professional teeth whitening to last up to 3 years, there are several steps that should be taken to keep your smile healthy and bright:

 I Felt Completely Safe- Joanna H.